YouTuber deletes channel after being caught coaching her son to cry on camera

 ‘I’m disgusted and horrified at what I did,’ says Jordan Cheyenne

-Influencer Jordan Cheyenne has deactivated her YouTubechannel, after receiving a storm of criticism for pushing her son to cry on camera.
+Influencer Jordan Cheyenne has deactivated her YouTube channel, after receiving a storm of criticism for pushing her son to cry on camera.

 The YouTuber, whose channel had over half a million subscribers, vlogged about parenting, lifestyle and fitness in California.